Introduction to Arduino Boards

 In the past years, the Arduino is the heart of many projects and it solves many complicated problems world wide.
-The student, professional, programmers, artist, and many experts implemented Arduino is their project to make it clearer and highly successful.
+The student, professional, programmers, artist, and many experts implemented Arduino in their project to make it clearer and highly successful.
 Arduino is mainly implemented to the person who doesn’t belong to electronics and programming background.
 Once it reached a maximum community space it started to adopt different challenges from standard 8-bit boards to IoT products, 3D printing, and embedded environments.
 It is designed to empower its users and build them their own products independently and make them highly flexible in adjusting to the requirements.

-The Arduino is simple to beginners and makes it more flexible for advanced users.
+The Arduino is simple for beginners and makes it more flexible for advanced users.
 It can be easily executed on Linux, Mac, and Windows and it is budget-friendly, which is available as minimum price scientific components.
 Even the architects and designers have attractive and interactive prototypes and make the user easy to install and make their product more standard and better.
 Arduino is a fundamental tool to explore new things that have the ability to understand and obey the user’s concept through a simple set of instructions.